UmutVrl/KinovaGen3/example02_py/readme.md

 <pre><code>python 02a_color_camera.py</code></pre>

-02a_color_camera:
+**02a_color_camera:**

-Demonstrates how to access the color camera stream from a Kinova Gen3 robotic arm using Python and OpenCV.
+02a_color_camera.py Demonstrates how to access the color camera stream from a Kinova Gen3 robotic arm using Python and OpenCV.
 Press ESC to exit.

 ![](https://github.com/UmutVrl/KinovaGen3/blob/main/media/02a_screenshot.png)

-02b_color_detection:
+**02b_color_detection:**

-Part 1 focuses on capturing and saving screenshots from the robot's camera feed.
+02b_color_detection_part1.py focuses on capturing and saving screenshots from the robot's camera feed.
 This script connects to the camera using an RTSP stream, displays color and grayscale video feeds, and allows the user to save screenshots by pressing the 's' key.
 The saved images can be used for threshold calibration in subsequent parts of the color detection process.
 Press ESC to exit.

 ![](https://github.com/UmutVrl/KinovaGen3/blob/main/media/02b_p1_screenshot.png)

-Part 2 focuses on threshold calibration using the screenshots taken in Part 1.
+02b_color_detection_part2.py focuses on threshold calibration using the screenshots taken in Part 1.
 This script creates an interactive interface with trackbars to adjust HSV (Hue, Saturation, Value) thresholds for color detection.
 It allows users to fine-tune the color range they want to detect by manipulating these thresholds in real-time, displaying the original, HSV-converted images, and the resulting mask.
 This calibration process is crucial for accurate color detection in various lighting conditions and for different target colors.

  <pre><code>print("h_min:{} h_max:{} s_min:{} s_max:{} v_min:{} v_max:{}".format(h_min, h_max, s_min, s_max, v_min, v_max)) </code>
  <code># Some Examples: </code>